 Which graphite news stories grabbed investors’ attention this year?
 We run through our five most popular articles in this overview.

-What graphite news stories did you follow this year?
-Leave your mark in the comments below.
+Which graphite news stories caught your attention this year?
+Let us know in the comments section.

 Don’t forget to follow us @INN_Resource for real-time news updates!